November 11th

 Commentary:

-When agreeing to others, one must be cautious not to betray himself in the process
+When agreeing with others, one must be cautious not to betray oneself in the process.

-There’s a saying: “All the mistakes I’ve made were when I said ‘yes’ when I truly wanted to say ‘no.’” A person who lacks the strength to say ‘no’ ends up with many masters.
+There is a saying: "All the mistakes I’ve made were when I said 'yes' when I truly wanted to say 'no.'" A person who lacks the strength to say ‘no’ ends up being a follower to many.
 He becomes a yes-man to everyone.
 By complying with everything and everyone, he loses track of his own direction and desires too.

-It is vital that one feels free from obligation to act against their will.
-But how does one say ‘no’ gracefully, without creating discomfort or offense?
+It is vital that one feels free from acting against their own will due to obligation.
+So, how does one say 'no' gracefully, without creating discomfort or offense?

 pada vigrahaH: